ManuiaSylb/ManuiaSylb/README.md

 ## 👋 Hello, World!
 I'm Manuia Sylvestre Baron

-💼 I'm a Computer Science engineer specialized in **data engineering, machine learning, and Full-Stack development**.
+💼 I'm a Computer Science engineer specialized in **data science and machine learning**.
 I design and build **intelligent, practical, and scalable solutions** that bridge the gap between innovation and real-world use.

 ⚙️ My expertise includes **Python development, data processing, AI model integration**.
 I'm passionate about exploring **creative applications** and turning ideas into working prototypes and tools.

-🚀 I'm currently seeking opportunities in **data engineering, Full-Stack development, or tech consulting**, where I can contribute to impactful projects and grow alongside innovative teams.
+🚀 I'm currently seeking opportunities in **data science**, where I can contribute to impactful projects and grow alongside innovative teams.

 ---
 <head>